chef/chef-web-docs/layouts/shortcodes/unified_mode_troubleshooting.md

 #### Run the Resource Explicitly

-Another solution is to continue saving the resource as a variable, declaring `action :nothing` within the codeblock and then explicitly running the action in another code block.
+Another solution is to continue saving the resource as a variable, declare `action :nothing` within the codeblock, and then explicitly run the action in another code block.

 The pattern of saving a resource as a variable and then forcing it to run at compile time with an explicit `run_action` works as it has in the past, but it is not a preferred pattern.
 Unified mode forces resource execution to compile time by default, which makes this pattern redundant.